Graduate Program Policies and Procedures

 Teaching mentorship

 There are several ways of learning about feminist pedagogy and forms of teaching.
-The department offers WMNST 509 as a formal introduction to feminist pedagogy, and it is offered at least once a year.
+The department offers WMNST 509: Feminist Pegagogies as a formal introduction to feminist pedagogy, and it is offered at least once a year.
 Separate feminist pedagogy workshops for graduate students and faculty are offered throughout the academic year.
 These are announced via the grad student listserv.

 AWARDS AND ADDITIONAL FUNDING OPPORTUNITIES IN WGSS

-We offer three awards yearly to dual-title students.
+We offer several awards annually to dual-title students.
 Calls for nomination are made at the beginning of the Spring semester.
 The deadline for submitting application materials is typically mid-February.
-We present these awards to their recipients at our spring awards ceremony.
+We present these awards to their recipients at our annual spring awards ceremony.

 Sara Woods Outstanding Graduate Student Award recognizes excellence in WGSS scholarship.